FAQ'S

 How early do I have to make a reservation?

-We start accepting reservations for the season on November 15th.
+We start accepting reservations for the season mid-November.
 Tours on weekends and holiday weeks can fill up weeks in advance.
-It is recommended to make a reservation as soon as possible after November 15th.
-Remember, you can always cancel.
+It is recommended to make a reservation as soon as possible.
+Remember, you can always cancel, and since we do not take credit cards you are not being charged a deposit.

 What else is there to do?